IBM/securitization_blockchain/README.md

 5. Each payment is split up and distributed amongst investors who own "securities" associated with the pool.
 When all mortgages in the pool are paid off, each investor should have received their original investment back plus the agreed "Yield" amount.
 Each payment will also have a processing fee which will be dispersed to the originator

 This securitization process can be replicated with this application by visiting the dashboard and creating Originators, Assets, Pools, Securities, and Investors using the provided forms.
+Each form requests an unique id format with the name of the object type followed by an integer **asset1**, **pool123**, **security15**

 First, we'll need to create a loan "Originator", which will require an ID, Processing Fee (percentage), and (optional) Company Name.
 This form can be loaded by selecting the "Create Originator" button.
 (Note: There is a known intermittent issue with this Originator creation process, so the initial submission may fail.
 If this occurs, please try submitting again)